Chai-Tikvah Support Groups

-"Being with others who understand mental illnesses such as depression, can be a lifeline," says Laura Goldbloom, one of Life & Hope Foundation's social workers who leads our program Club Simcha.
+"Being with others who understand mental illnesses such as depression, can be a lifeline," says Laura Goldbloom, one of Chai Tikvah's social workers who leads our program Club Simcha.
 "Knowing that you're not alone can make a world of difference."

 "Many people tell us they feel ashamed about being depressed," says Laura.
 "When they meet other people with similar mental health issues, symptoms and behaviours, and realize that it's not uncommon to feel and act as they do, it can really help their self-esteem"

-What happens at the Club Simcha or Family Caregiver Connection Program support group meeting?
+What happens at the Club Simcha support group meeting?

 Sitting and talking isn't the only thing that happens at meetings.
 Many group leaders organize social events and arrange special activities to help boost your mood and improve your wellbeing.